custom-components/pyscript/jupyter/README.md

 of your Jupyter session.
 However, if you `reload` the scripts, then those newly-created objects will be removed.
-To make any additions or changes permanent (meaning they will be re-created on each `reload` or each time your restart HASS) then you shoud copy the changes or additions to one of you pyscript script files.
+To make any additions or changes permanent (meaning they will be re-created on each `reload` or each time your restart HASS) then you shoud copy the changes or additions to one of your pyscript script files.

 ## Global Contexts